Caduser2020/lfs-installer/README.md

 # lfs-installer
-Installs a copy of Linux from Scratch onto a CentOS or similar machine.
+Installs a copy of Linux from Scratch onto a Red Hat based distribution of Linux.

 ## Getting Started